AdalbertKing/mssql-linux-scripts-for-multi-backup-and-restore-all-databases/README.md

 	1. every day at 23:00 copy_mdf.sh stops SQL Server and copies all database files *.mdf, *.ldf to /srv/data/

     	2. every day at 23:30 after restart sql server generate script attachall.sql placed with copied data half an hour earlier.

-	3. once a week on Sunday 00:05:00 backupall.sh does a full backup (-f) of the running databases to /srv/backup/ and generates the restoreall.sql query needed to restore them placing it with the backups folder.
-After which it removes the old differential copies from the /srv/backup/diff/*.bak directory
+	3. once a week on Sunday 00:05:00 backupall.sh does a full backup (-f) of the running databases with format and init parameter to clear .bak file to /srv/backup/ and generates the restoreall.sql query needed to restore them placing it with the backups folder.

-	4. every two hours every day from 10:00 a.m. to 10:00 p.m. backupall.sh creates differential copies (no -f) of all the databases in /srv/backup/diff/ and generates the restoreall.sql query needed to restore them with the NORECOVERY parameter (-r) and setrecoveryall.sql -script for swith 'databases for recovery state.
+	4. every two hours every day from 10:00 a.m. to 10:00 p.m. backupall.sh creates differential copies (no -f) with format parameter of all the databases in /srv/backup/diff/ and generates the restoreall.sql query needed to restore them with the NORECOVERY parameter (-r) and setrecoveryall.sql -script for swith 'databases for recovery state.

 The scenario of fully restoring the databases from a .bak copy consists of three stages:

 Stage 1: running an automatically generated .sql query restoreall.sql for recovery databases from .bak for FULL copies:

-	/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'Passwordofsql' -i /srv/backups/restoreall.sql
+	/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'sqlpassword' -i /srv/backups/restoreall.sql

 	(Full copies, so the databases recovered in the first stage will be NORECOVERY.
 Since we assume that there are still differential copies waiting to be restored

-{automatically generated by backupall.sh}

-	RESTORE DATABASE[AUTOPARTNER] FROM DISK = '/srv/backup/AUTOPARTNER.bak' WITH NORECOVERY,

-	REPLACE, STATS = 5

-	RESTORE DATABASE[KR_L_WOJCIECH_LURK] FROM DISK = '/srv/backup/KR_L_WOJCIECH_LURK.bak' WITH NORECOVERY,

-	REPLACE, STATS = 5

 Stage 2: running an automatically generated .sql query restoreall.sql From Differential Copies:

-	/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'Passwordofsql' -i /srv/backups/diff/restoreall.sql
+	/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'sqlpassword' -i /srv/backups/diff/restoreall.sql

 	The recovered databases in the second stage will be NORECOVERY (perheps to the next tasks of recovery )

-     {automatically generated by backupall.sh}

-	RESTORE DATABASE[AUTOPARTNER] FROM DISK = '/srv/backup/diff/AUTOPARTNER.bak' WITH RECOVERY,

-	REPLACE, STATS = 5

-	RESTORE DATABASE[KR_L_WOJCIECH_LURK] FROM DISK = '/srv/backup/diff/KR_L_WOJCIECH_LURK.bak' WITH NORECOVERY,

-	REPLACE, STATS = 5

 Stage 3: running an automatically generated query setrecoveryall.sql for switch all databases into RECOVERY state.
 _________________________________________________________________________________________________________________________________________________________________________________________